Uvulectomy (Uvula Excision) for Snoring

 The Perfect Patient

-The perfect patient who would most benefit from this procedure is someone who snores due mainly to uvula and palatal vibration and does not have a bad gag reflex.
+The perfect patient who would most benefit from this procedure is someone who snores due mainly to uvula and does NOT have a bad gag reflex or documented obstructive sleep apnea.
 The best way to determine whether the uvula/palate is the main culprit in a patient's snore is by having him/her imitate the snore while the palate is being examined.
 How is this accomplished?
 The patient should bring his/her partner and reproduce the snore with his/her partner's confirmation.
 While the snore is reproduced, fiberoptic nasopharyngoscopy is performed and if the uvula and soft palate is shown to be vibrating, uvulectomy would be of benefit.

 Another clue that the uvula may be responsible for a person's snore include: